I'll explain the pros and cons of this dumbbell system, so that you can weigh them and judge how well this system meets your needs.

 The first thing you probably noticed about the PowerBlock dumbbells was their non-traditional design:

-- They're constructed with pillars in each corner, which surround the handle and give the dumbbell a cubic shape.
+- They're constructed with pillars in at least two of corner, which surround the handle and give the dumbbell a cubic shape.

 - They use weight "brackets" as opposed to traditional plates.

 Obviously, all of these things serve specific and necessary purposes.
-While not a make-or-break issue for me, I do prefer the more natural look of the Ironmasters.
-That's just me, though.
+All else being equal, I do prefer the more natural look of the Ironmasters.
+But this is just one factor consider, and a relatively unimportant one.
+It is not at all a make-or-break issue for me.

-I know most people couldn't give two craps about how its aesthetics.
-Yet, there are some folks who say the design is too "weird" for their tastes.
+That said, there are some folks who say the PowerBlock's design is too "weird" for their tastes.

 Non-Traditional Dumbbell Feel